-The place is also suitable for relaxing and taking part in guided tours (in Italian, English, French or German), recreational activities, music and shows focusing on the themes of botany, to discover the secrets of the plant kingdom.
+The place is also suitable for relaxing and taking part in guided tours (on request in Italian, English, French or German), recreational activities, music and shows focusing on the themes of botany, to discover the secrets of the plant kingdom.

 The museum is divided into various sectors.

 This orchard covers an area of 900 square metres (9,600 square feet) and it features 27 tree varieties grafted on rootstocks, found in the territory from native species, some of which are 200 years old.
 As these rare plants are capable of establishing a defensive strategy against fungi, insects, etc., they need very little care.
 Actually in the orchard there are old varieties such as apple, pear, cherry, mulberry, olive, plum trees, a fig tree and a caprifice, a peach, a cherry and a Diospyros lotus, whose fruits have particular organoleptic characteristics and remarkable nutritional properties.